dnguyen2021/MacAbroad/README.md

 # MacAbroad

 Welcome to MacAbroad, your study away tool intended to streamline the application process through real people's reviews of those programs and a Tinder-inspired recommendation interface.
 The application includes the ability to register only through Macalester email.
+The associated API information for the Firebase backend are stored by the contributors of this app.

 Note: When adding a review or saving a program, you may have to reload the application to update the page.